Self-consistent quantum measurement tomography based on semidefinite programming: Employing SDP in numerical simulations of QMT experiments

 Finally, a third example of incoherent noise is given by the \textit{phase damping channel} \cite{nielsen_chuang_2010}:

 with

 Let us now construct a quantum map that depends on the value of a 3-outcome random variable $X =0,1,2$, where the three outcomes have equal probability.
 The quantum map can be written as:

-We now simulate a set of $N$ input states by drawing a different value of $X$ for each input state and then applying $\phi^{(X)}_p$ thereof.
+We now simulate a set of $N$ input states by drawing a different value of $X$ for each input state and then applying $\phi^{(X)}_p$ thereto.
 Eventually, we prepare the set $\{\phi^{(X)}_p[\rho_j]\}_{j=1}^N$, where $X$ can vary among the input states.

-Using the above prescription, we have performed 100 numerical QMT experiments to characterize the SIC-POVM introduced in Sec.~\ref{sec:shotNoise}, with different values of incoherent noise $p$ on the input states.
-The numerical experiments have been performed following the same lines as for shot noise.
-The results for $\delta^*$ according to the single-delta SDP are depicted in Fig.~\ref{fig:incohNoisePlot} for the same sets of 4 and 6 random input states we used in the case of incoherent noise, and for a specific set of pure input states (before noise) given by the eigenvectors of the Pauli matrices.
-We observe that $\delta^*$ is capturing the incoherent noise on the input states for all the sets.
+Using the above prescription, we have generated 100 different sets of $N$ random input states and, for each of them, we have performed 100 numerical QMT experiments to characterize the SIC-POVM introduced in Sec.~\ref{sec:shotNoise}, with different values of incoherent noise $p$ on the input states.
+We have done the same for 100 experiments with a specific set of pure (before noise) input states given by the eigenvectors of the Pauli matrices. \mar{Moreover, we have also generated 100 different random IC-POVMs by drawing 4 random Kraus operators in QuTiP \cite{Johansson2012} and then suitably composing them to form 4 random POVM effects.
+For each random POVM, we have performed 100 QMT experiments using the Pauli eigenstates as input states.} The numerical experiments have been performed following the same lines as for shot noise.
+The results for $\delta^*$ according to the single-delta SDP are depicted in Fig.~\ref{fig:incohNoisePlot} (left) for the same sets of 4 and 6 random input states we used in the case of incoherent noise, and for the Pauli eigenstates (both for the SIC-POVM and the randomly generated POVMs).
+We note that the 6 random input states and the 6 Pauli eigenstates are more sensitive to incoherent noise than 4 random states.

-\subsubsection{Coherent noise}
+\paragraph{Coherent noise}

 Coherent noise can be defined as the application of (undesired) unitary rotations to the input states of QMT.
 A generic 1-qubit rotation can be characterized by three angles, namely $\phi,\varphi,$ and $\psi$, as follows: